 Rocky Habitats Strategy

-The plan used to manage Oregon’s rocky habitat resources is being updated for the first time in nearly 25 years.
-In 1994 Oregon published the Territorial Sea Plan which acts as a guiding framework for agencies to manage the coastal environment.
-Chapter 3 of the plan, Rocky Habitats Management Strategy provides a broad plan to manage tide pools, rocky beaches, and headlands that make up Oregon’s rocky habitats.
+The plan used to manage Oregon’s rocky habitat resources was originally written in 1994 and published as Chapter 3 of the Territorial Sea Plan which acts as a guiding framework for agencies to manage the coastal environment.
+The Rocky Habitats Management Strategy provides a broad plan to manage tide pools, rocky beaches, and headlands that make up Oregon’s rocky habitats.
 The new version of the plan is much improved to include new policies that strengthen subtidal protections and create stronger linkages to climate change related efforts.
 The new plan also includes a new public proposal process for designating new sites.

-The Oregon Department of Land Conservation and Development (DLCD) is the agency leading the Rocky Shores Strategy update.
+The Oregon Department of Land Conservation and Development (DLCD) is the agency implementing the Rocky Habitat Management Strategy.
 Click here for more background on this process as well as an interactive map depicting each designated site.
-Despite these designations there has been little oversight on how fully the strategy has been implemented or if efforts have led to better outcomes.

 How You Can Help